LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

 ---
-title: "React Security Vulnerabilities and How to Fix/Prevent them"
+title: "React Security Vulnerabilities and How to Fix/Prevent Them"
-date: "2021-12-21"
+date: "2021-12-22"
 coverImage: "react-security.png"
 author: "Gaurav Kr.
 Roy"
-tags: ["React", "vulnerability", "prevent", "security"]
+tags: ["React", "Vulnerability"]
-description: "React security vulnerabilities are difficult to detect with naked eyes.
-However, it can be disastrous for progressive web apps if developers don't know how to fix them."
+description: "React security vulnerabilities are hard to detect.
+However, this article talks about the top 7 vulnerabilities and how to fix them to enjoy all the benefits React caters to in developing Progressive Web Applications."
 ---

 All React developers love to leverage the benefits React caters to in developing web applications.
 But developers need to keep in mind the security postures while creating React web apps.
 React applications face a vast attack surface and are prone to different vulnerabilities.
 This article is a checklist of React security best practices that every developer should know before diving into PWA (progressive web application) development.
 If you are new to progressive web applications and React, let's get familiar with these terminologies first.